 - Pros and Cons of Amazon Fresh Grocery Delivery

 What Is Amazon Fresh?

-But that’s all in the past now.
-Amazon Fresh is now free with a Prime membership, and you’re charged an extra fee only if you don’t meet the spending threshold.
+When Amazon debuted the service, it came with an extra monthly charge.
+But now it’s free with a Prime membership, and you’re charged an extra fee only if you don’t meet the spending threshold.
 Orders under $35 (or $50 in some areas) will incur a delivery fee, Amazon says.

 Who Can Use Amazon Fresh?

-Anyone with a Prime membership — whether it’s paid or a free trial — is eligible to request access to Amazon Fresh.
+Anyone with a Prime membership, whether it’s paid or a free trial, can request access to Amazon Fresh.
 If you aren’t already an Amazon Fresh member, click here.

 You’ll get an email when Amazon gets your request, then another when you have been approved to use the service.